Decaf Washed Colombia

 Orders are typically shipped out within 3 business days of placement.
 We use USPS and UPS to deliver orders.
 You will be receiving an email with tracking info once your order has shipped.

-- Region: La Union, Nariño
+- Region: Tolima

-- Variety: Caturra, Castillo, Variedad Colombia
+- Variety: Caturra, Colombia, Castillo

-- Process: Washed
+- Process: Washed - Sugar Cane Decaf

 - Decaffeination Process: EA Cane Sugar Process (Ethyl Acetate)